normarositadamayanthi/frontend-ecommerce/wegodev-react-frontend-ecommerce-1-master/README.md

 # wegodev-react-frontend-ecommerce-1
-This is the repo for Wegodev course - React Frontend E-commerce
+This is the repo Wegodev course - React Frontend E-commerce